rubik/rubik.github.io/content/post/kubernetes-tutorial.md

 sources.
 It is complete in the sense that covers all the basics.
 More advanced topics like RBAC, custom resource definitions, operators, etc. are not discussed.
-This series is not meant to sell you Kubernetes: we will not compare it to the alternatives or dive deeply in its benefits.
+This series is not meant to sell you Kubernetes: we will not compare it to the alternatives or dive deeply into its benefits.
 However, if you are curious and want to start deploying and orchestrating containers with Kubernetes, this series is for you.
 The first part will only cover some theory, and then we'll dive into a practical example.
-This is the structure of the series:
+This is the structure of the
+series:

 * Part I: Kubernetes basic concepts (this post)
 * Part II: [A practical and realistic example](/post/kubernetes-tutorial-ii-deploying-an-app/)